 A new set of hiking and cycling trails now connects locations between Ajdovščina and Idrija in Slovenia with Gorizia and Trieste in Italy.
-The routes follow paths historically associated with the women of the Vipava Valley, creating a cross-border tourism experience for active travelers.
+The routes follow paths historically associated with the women of the Vipava Valley, creating a cross-border tourism visit for active travelers.
 These trails provide extended options for day trips or multi-day excursions starting from Ljubljana, located about an hour’s drive from Ajdovščina.

 The initiative aims to link cultural heritage with outdoor activities by tracing routes that reflect local history and landscapes.
 For travelers based in Ljubljana, this means easier access to a broader network of trails that combine physical activity with cultural exploration.